godfreyhobbs/circleci-cron-serverless/README.md

 # circleci-cron-serverless

-A simple project that allow scheduled build for the circleci free tier.
+A simple project that allow scheduled builds for the circleci free tier.

 Here what happens.